 Botox can pose a concern for pregnant women.
 Because the effects on your baby aren’t fully known, most medical professionals recommend that pregnant women avoid Botox for the duration of the pregnancy.
-In addition, many of the same specialists suggest that breastfeeding mothers also wait to have Botox until they are done breastfeeding their child.
-Skin by Lovely advises against receiving injectable treatments while pregnant or breastfeeding.
+In addition, many of the same specialists suggest that chestfeeding mothers also wait to have Botox until they are done chestfeeding their child.
+Skin by Lovely advises against receiving injectable treatments while pregnant or chestfeeding.

 Can I Get Fillers While Pregnant?

 Like Botox, dermal fillers such as Restylane and Juvederm, have not been tested for safety in pregnancy.
 Therefore, licensed aesthetic injectors will not advise patients who are pregnant or chestfeeding to get dermal filler treatments.
 If you have questions, we recommend speaking with your OBGYN.

 Can I Get a Chemical Peel While Pregnant?